 That’s why personalizing interactions shows customers you see them as individual people and care about their needs.
 Personalization can be simple, like using their name in an email.
 It can also be advanced, like sending automated offers by analyzing purchase and browsing history.

 Another aspect is making sure that each direct interaction between customers and agents is contextual — if the customer, for example, has had an issue before, it helps if the agent knows that and tells the customer they’re going to try a new solution.
-This is all part of creating a conversational customer experience.
+This is all part of creating a conversational customer experience that meets customer expectations.

 Agents can’t humanly be there for customers 24/7, and it’s not always feasible to hire for more shifts.
 AI chatbots can be the solution you need to never stop building customer relationships — even after hours.